eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 The beauty of this approach is that it's not rigid; we can add new trampoline methods as needed.
 This means bpftime is adaptable and can evolve as new requirements or better methods are discovered.

 The graphics here [referring to the slide] give you a clear visualization of how the trampoline code is inserted into the process's flow.

 You can see that we're not disrupting the original program; we're just adding our own layer that allows us to observe or modify behavior before passing control back to the program.

 ## How it Works: work with kernel

-"In Mode 2, bpftime showcases its versatility by blending userspace eBPF with kernel operations.
+In Mode 2, bpftime showcases its versatility by blending userspace eBPF with kernel operations.
 This is where things get robust, allowing you to run complex observability tools like deepflow, which require a mix of userspace agility and kernel-level depth.

 Picture this: bpftime in Mode 2 uses userspace eBPF for quick and safe execution while still interacting transparently with kernel eBPF.
 It's like having a pass to both VIP and backstage areas at a concert; you get the best of both worlds without compromise.

 How does it do this?
 By using kernel eBPF maps, bpftime can 'offload' certain tasks to userspace, allowing for efficient processing without overloading the kernel.
 It's akin to cloud computing, where heavy tasks are offloaded to the cloud, keeping your local resources free.

 The workflow [refer to slide 19] is intuitive. bpftime's daemon loads the eBPF program, which then hooks into the system calls or functions you're interested in, all verified and JIT-compiled.
-This hybrid approach means you can monitor and intercept a broad range of activities, from system calls to network packets, all while keeping the heavy lifting within the user's control.

 ## benchmark llvm jit

-"Let's shift gears and look at another critical aspect of bpftime's performance: the JIT, or Just-In-Time compilation benchmarking.
+Let's shift gears and look at another critical aspect of bpftime's performance: the JIT, or Just-In-Time compilation benchmarking.
 JIT is like the sprinter of the programming world—it translates eBPF bytecode to native machine code on the fly, aiming for maximum performance.

 Now, the execution time graph here [referring to slide 21] shows us a lineup from various JIT implementations, including ubpf, rbpf, and LLVM's jit/aot, to wasm and native execution.
 And what's the takeaway?
 LLVM's JIT is leading the pack—it's the Usain Bolt here, potentially the fastest out there.